 Average Weather in Waynesburg Pennsylvania, United States

-In Waynesburg, the summers are warm and partly cloudy and the winters are very cold and mostly cloudy.
+In Waynesburg, the summers are warm and partly cloudy and the winters are short, very cold, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 22°F to 83°F and is rarely below 6°F or above 90°F.

 Based on the tourism score, the best time of year to visit Waynesburg for warm-weather activities is from mid June to mid September.